Raihan11x/sudoku_solver/sudoku-main/README.md

 # Sudoku solver
 Sudoku solver using backtracking

-Basically in sudoku, we want to be able to solve a sudoku puzzle given an input like this, which represents a sudoku board:
+Basically in sudoku, i want to be able to solve a sudoku puzzle given an input like this, which represents a sudoku board:
 ```
 [[x00, x01, x02, x03... x08],